Responsible AI Question Bank: A Comprehensive Tool for AI Risk Assessment: Case Study

-The context of scientific research often differs from common AI applications, which can sometimes lead to gaps between the RAI Question Bank principles and the needs of these projects.
-While the RAI Question Bank offers a thorough framework for assessing ethical risks, its questions are generally aimed at common real-world issues.
-Scientific research, however, focuses on solving complex scientific problems, which might not always fit neatly with the RAI Question Bank’s framework.
-Despite this, the RAI Question Bank’s flexibility allows for adjustments and can be tailored to better fit the specific needs of scientific research projects.
-Moreover, this proves, the RAI Question Bank can be used in various different risk assessment contexts.

-\textbf{Feedback for improvement.} Following the risk assessment process, stakeholders provided valuable feedback.
+\textbf{Feedback and improvement.} Following the risk assessment process, stakeholders provided valuable feedback.
 One key point was that the number of questions in the RAI Question Bank sometimes seemed excessive relative to the level of completeness needed for the assessment.
 While the entire question bank may useful for ethical AI assessments in mission-critical or life-critical systems, a subset of questions could be sufficient for systems with lower risk levels.

 Another point of feedback was the relevance of the questions.
-Although the RAI Question Bank questions were generally useful for identifying risks, not every question was applicable at every stage of the project.
+Although the risk questions were generally useful for identifying risks, not every question was applicable at every stage of the project.
 This was recognized as a manageable challenge but highlighted the need for improvement.

-Based on this feedback, stakeholders recommended enhancing the RAI Question Bank structure by incorporating a dimension that accounts for the development stage of the project.
-Tailoring questions to the specific stage of each project would enable more accurate and contextually relevant risk identification.
-This enhancement is expected to improve the applicability, efficiency, and effectiveness of the RAI Question Bank, contributing to more robust and comprehensive AI risk management practices.